simi360/cano/README.md

 ### Usage

-1. Start the development server: `npm start dev`
+1. Start the development server: `npm run dev`
 2. Open your browser and go to [http://localhost:5173](http://localhost:5173)

 ## Components